Agent-0808/BA-Modding-Toolkit/README.md

 The author's programming skills are limited, welcome to provide suggestions or issues, and also welcome to contribute code to improve this project.

-You can add `BA-Modding-Toolkit` code (mainly `core.py` and `utils.py`) to your project or modify the existing code to implement custom Mod creation and update functionality.
+You can add `BA-Modding-Toolkit` code to your project or modify the existing code to implement custom Mod creation and update functionality.

 `cli/main.py` is a command-line interface (CLI) version of the main program, which you can refer to for calling processing functions.